prometheus/prometheus/docs/feature_flags.md

 The number of concurrent rule evaluations can be configured with `--rules.max-concurrent-rule-evals`, which is set to `4` by default.

-## Experimental new web UI
+## Serve old Prometheus UI

-Enables the new experimental web UI instead of the old and stable web UI.
-The new UI is a complete rewrite and aims to be cleaner, less cluttered, and more modern under the hood.
-It is not feature complete yet and is still under active development.
+Fall back to serving the old (Prometheus 2.x) web UI instead of the new UI.
+The new UI that was released as part of Prometheus 3.0 is a complete rewrite and aims to be cleaner, less cluttered, and more modern under the hood.
+However, it is not fully feature complete and battle-tested yet, so some users may still prefer using the old UI.

-`--enable-feature=new-ui`
+`--enable-feature=old-ui`

 ## Metadata WAL Records